sumhungyee/telegram_ai_gptq/README.md

 ```

 #### Step 2
 Choose a location on your computer (where you would like to store these files), and note/copy its directory, perhaps using windows explorer.
 For example, `C:\Users\AI_bot` or `C:\Users\xyz\OneDrive\Desktop\AI_bot`.
-Then navigate to this location on the command prompt by typing and entering
+Then navigate to this location on the command prompt by typing and entering:
 ```
 cd <directory>
 ```
 For example, `cd C:\Users\AI_bot`.

 #### Step 3
-Go to the terminal, and clone this repository by entering
+Go to the terminal, and clone this repository by entering:
 ```
 git clone https://github.com/sumhungyee/telegram_ai.git
 ```